-Spain, Italy and Turkey follow with 27-29%.
+Spain, Portugal, Italy and Turkey follow with 27-29%.

 In our previous country report, it was Peru that had the fastest growth.
 Six months later, Peru had one of the slowest growth rates - just 3%.
-Malaysia had 3% too (but remember that Q2 2022 isn't reported yet) while Austria was even lower - 2%.
+Malaysia had 3% too (but remember that Q2 2022 isn't reported yet) while Austria (2%) and Qatar (1%) were even lower.
 Further into the analysis, we will see that Austria has the highest share of mobile data traffic originating from data-only subscriptions, typically home routers.
 Perhaps this slow growth is a reflection of the end of COVID-19 restrictions more than anything else - i.e. people spending more time out of their homes?

-Austria, Malaysia and Peru had the slowest usage growth.
+Qatar, Austria, Malaysia and Peru had the slowest usage growth.